 Here are just a few of the skills that CompTIA PenTest+ validates:

-- Plan and scope an assessment
+- Plan and scope a penetration testing engagement

 - Understand legal and compliance requirements